SymfonyCasts/api-platform/sfcasts/ep1-basics/collections-write.md

-The *whole* reason `make:entity` generates the adder - instead of just `setCheeseListings()` - is that it lets us *do* things when a cheese listing is added.
+The *whole* reason `make:entity` generates the adder - instead of just `setCheeseListings()` - is that it lets us *do* things when a cheese listing is added or removed.
 And that is *key*!
 Check it out: inside the generated code, it calls `$cheeseListing->setOwner($this)`. *That* is the reason why the owner *changed* to the new user, for this `CheeseListing` with id=1.
 Then... everything just saves!

 Next: when we're creating or editing a user, instead of *reassigning* an existing `CheeseListing` to a new owner, let's make it possible to create totally *new* cheese listings.
-Yea, we're getting crazy, and we'll learn *more* about how the serializer thinks and works.
+Yep, we're getting crazy!
+But this will let us learn even *more* about how the serializer thinks and works.